 Ways To Sell

-Listing your inherited property in Washington State will require you to get the property ready for the MLS.
+Listing your inherited property in Tacoma will require you to get the property ready for the MLS.
 Take a look at what other homes are selling for, and how your property stacks up.
 Be realistic with your prices, and don’t spend too much over-improving.
 When you list an inherited home, you may feel frustrated to suddenly have to spend money selling a house that isn’t yours.

 Sell On Your Own